 705 Division Street

-Charged parties will need to ensure they have their release form and suitable identification with them when they attend for fingerprinting and photographs.
+Charged parties must ensure they have their release form and suitable identification with them when they attend for fingerprinting and photographs.

 Getting your fingerprints taken off the police computer system